Federal Correctional Institution, Danbury: Correction officer Michael Rudkin

+COVID-19 home confinement controversy and lawsuit

+In 2020, during the COVID-19 pandemic, FCI Danbury faced criticism for its handling of home confinement under Attorney General William Barr’s directive to reduce prison populations.
+Inmates were initially told they would be released, only to have the decision reversed, while others were held in high-security areas for weeks awaiting paperwork.
+The allegations of mismanagement led to a class-action lawsuit against the prison’s warden and BOP Director Michael Carvajal, claiming inadequate COVID-19 protections for medically vulnerable inmates.

+U.S. District Judge Michael Shea ruled that officials’ actions may have violated the Eighth Amendment’s ban on cruel and unusual punishment, ordering an expedited review of eligible inmates for release.
+A later settlement required the Bureau of Prisons to properly identify and release vulnerable prisoners.
+The lawsuit, backed by legal teams from Quinnipiac and Yale law schools, highlighted ongoing failures in medical care, COVID-19 testing, and home confinement implementation at FCI Danbury.

 In popular culture

 The fictional Litchfield Prison in Upstate New York in the Netflix original television series Orange Is the New Black is based in part on FCI Danbury, where Piper Kerman, who wrote the memoir on which the series is based, was incarcerated in 2004 and 2005 after her conviction for money laundering and drug trafficking.

 George Jung served a sentence at FCI Danbury.
 His incarceration was portrayed in the 2001 film Blow starring Johnny Depp.

 The Weeds character Nancy Botwin serves time at FCI Danbury.

 The Suits character Mike Ross begins Season 6 of the television show in FCI Danbury.

 Gina Zanetakos of The Blacklist was incarcerated at FCI Danbury before she escaped.

 In the 1995 movie The American President, Presidential Assistant Lewis Rothschild (played by Michael J. Fox) says "Say what you want.
 It's always the guy in my job that ends up doing 18 months in Danbury minimum security prison."

+In season 6 of The Sopranos, the character John "Johnny Sacks" Sacramoni, the head of the New York mafia family (played by Vincent Curatola), was incarcerated at FCI Danbury.

+In the 2023 series White House Plumbers, G. Gordon Liddy (played by Justin Theroux) is promised he’ll serve the prison sentence for his role in the Watergate break-ins at FCI Danbury.